dennis-zinzi/Multi-Target-Xcode-Build-Script/README.md

 ### XcodeTargets.txt

-Simple text file that contains all the targets to rebuild, MUST be spelt exactly the same as in Xcode or won't work.
+Simple text file that contains all the targets to rebuild, MUST be spelt exactly the same as in Xcode or it won't work.
 <b> MUST </b> end with an empty line, or else won't recognize last target on the file